 IF you will be using a caterer at the event and will be serving alcohol, the USER IS REQUIRED to employ a caterer and/or TIPS-certified bartender, approved by the Cohasset Sailing Club, having a liability insurance policy satisfactory to the Cohasset Sailing Club of at least $1 million, on which the “Cohasset Sailing Club, Inc.” is named as an additional insured with a waiver of subrogation.

-The caterer/TIPS-certified bartender’s certificate of insurance must be filed with CSC at least 15 days before the Event Date; otherwise the booking will be cancelled.
+The caterer/TIPS-certified bartender’s certificate of insurance must be filed with CSC at least 15 days before the Event Date; otherwise, the booking will be cancelled.

 IF you are not using a caterer at your event and will be serving alcohol, the USER IS REQUIRED to employ a TIPS-certified bartender, approved by the Cohasset Sailing Club, having a liability insurance policy satisfactory to the Cohasset Sailing Club of at least $1 million, on which the “Cohasset Sailing Club, Inc.” is named as an additional insured with a waiver of subrogation.